MicrosoftDocs/power-automate-docs/articles/minit/process-hub.md

 :::image type="content" alt-text="Screenshot of processes and process views." source="media/image-1.png":::

 - **Processes** – grouped view in which a process is indicated by the name and all corresponding views are located below the process.
-The structure is collapsible/expandable by clicking the circle icon next to the process name.
+The structure is collapsible/expandable by selecting the circle icon next to the process name.

 - **Views** – plain list of view tiles from all processes.

 - **List** – a view similar to Processes but without the view tiles.
 Views have a form of an item in a list with more details.

-You can sort the selected display form by clicking the **sort indicator** on the top of the list.
+You can sort the selected display form by selecting the **sort indicator** icon on the top of the list.
 Availability of sorting criteria depends on the selected display form.

 ## Choose how to manage your process

-The process hub is used to manage the processes.
-The management menu is accessible by clicking the **…** icon next to the process name.
+Use the process hub to manage your processes.
+Access the management menu by selecting (**...**) next to the process name.

-The menu contains the following options:

 :::image type="content" alt-text="Screenshot of options for how to manage your process." source="media/image-3.png":::